zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 I don't consider ease of abuse to be a concern. `If` statements are easy to abuse.  `Switch` statements are easy to abuse.
 Assignment statements are easy to abuse.
 The fact that something is easy to abuse does not mean that it should be avoided or suppressed.
 It simply means people should take appropriate care.
-There will always be this thing called: _judgement_.
+There will always be this thing called: _judgment_.

 So when faced with this snippet of code in a larger method: